-While we aren’t advocates of buying things just to fill space, there are some fun things you can do with an extra room.
+While we aren’t advocates of buying things just to fill space, there are some fun things you can do with a spare room.
 Filling out extra rooms can make your home more functional, more enjoyable to live in, and actually make you more effective.

-If you have a home with an attic that’s only being used for storage, you’ve been missing out.
-For homeowners who want to offer guests a place to stay, turning your attic into a guestroom is a smart move.
+If you have a home with an attic that’s only being used for extra space storage, you’ve been missing out.
+For homeowners who want to offer overnight guests a place to stay, turning your attic into a guest room is a smart move.
 If you don’t think you’d use the space for guests, you could instead turn it into a suite retreat—a spacious and secluded room to get away from the rush and busyness of life.

 Most of the homes that are built today include home offices.
 However, older homes tend to not have home offices included in their layout.
 Sure, you can open your laptop at the kitchen table, but how much better is it when you are in a designated area to get work done, pay bills, or do your online shopping.
 A home office with storage for your books, files and records, and other similar items is a great addition to any home.

-Many different rooms convert to offices well, but one of the most popular is the extra bedroom.
-Extra bedrooms work well as office spaces because of the natural light and the blank slate that they offer.
+Many different rooms convert into an office space well, but one of the most popular is the extra bedroom.
+Extra bedrooms work well as home office spaces because of the natural light and the blank slate that they offer.
 A mudroom or extra counter space in the kitchen can also be turned into a great spot for an office desk.
 While both of these spaces aren’t as secluded as a second bedroom, they are still great for getting your work in and having a place to work on your laptop.

 Of all the rooms in a house, the basement is notorious for being unfinished and left to collect boxes on the concrete floor.
 There are several ways that you can turn a lackluster, unfinished basement into something special.
-One of our favorites is as a family room or living room.
+One of our favorites is a family room, living room, or craft room.
 If your basement is completely unfinished, then you’ll have a lot of work to do.
 From sheetrocking the walls to laying flooring, the task may seem daunting.
 Don’t let that stop you from utilizing this unused space.
 There’s always the option of calling a contractor like TB&A to help you reimagine your basement!

 After the project is finished, apply a nice neutral color paint and get a sofa set.
 All you’ll need to do is finish up with some simple decorations, and your new room will be ready to enjoy.
 Who wouldn’t like another family room to enjoy evenings at home?

 Many basements would work well as a spare bedroom or a dressing room too.
 While a basement guest bedroom might not be your first thought, it does offer a great place for guests to have to themselves.
 The advantage of putting a guest room in the basement is that it’s more separate from the rest of the home.
-It allows guests to enjoy some privacy during their stay
+It allows overnight guests to enjoy some privacy and have more space during their stay

-Another huge benefit to having a guestroom in the basement of your home is it allows you to go about your routine without worrying about bothering your guest.
+Another huge benefit to having an extra bedroom in the basement of your home is it allows you to go about your routine without worrying about bothering your guest.
 If need be they can work down there, or sleep in, and you won’t have to worry about disturbing them.
 This is usually not the case in a same-level bedroom – especially if the room is adjacent to the master bedroom.
 Having a walk-in closet & a laundry room nearby will make your guest suite even more convenient.

-Another spare room option is the home gym.
+Another spare room option is the home gym or yoga studio.
 Some individuals enjoy physically going to a gym outside of their home, but others need to be able to walk down the stairs to a home gym to feel motivated.
 A home gym is easy to get started.
-All you need is some rubber mats, a few wall mirrors, and some weights and workout benches.
+All you need is some rubber mats, a few wall mirrors, some free weights, a yoga mat, and workout benches.
 Here are some pictures of home gyms to help you feel more inspired!

 Another cool advantage of adding a home gym is you can actually save money if you are already paying for a gym membership.
 You won’t be able to use the excuse of not working out because you didn’t want to drive to the gym!

-This is one of our favorite ideas for an extra room: make it a creative/hobby room!
+This is one of our favorite spare room ideas: make it a creative/hobby room!
 Like music?
 Make your musical instruments easily accessible by hanging them on the wall in your new music room.
 Like painting or drawing?
 Build out the room in a way that inspires creativity.
 Often one of the biggest barriers to creativity is just setting the time aside to exercise your creative strengths.